 - Antioxidant property- Contains phytonutrients like lutein, zeaxanthin, and beta-carotene that help in reducing oxidative stress as well as related chronic diseases.

 - Good for eye and skin health- As contain a good amount of Vitamin C and carotenoids, they help in improving the strengthening the vision power as well as help in keeping skin intact.

-Various forms to consume Brussels sprouts– It can be consumed in various forms ranging from steamed, roasted, toasted form.
+Various forms to consume Brussels sprouts– It can be consumed in various forms ranging from the steamed, roasted, toasted form.
 It can be used to make a one-pot dish, as a salad, added in soups as well.

-Belonging to Malvaceae family, it is commonly known as gumbo or Ladies finger with characteristic viscous juice.
+Belonging to the Malvaceae family, it is commonly known as gumbo or Ladies finger with characteristic viscous juice.